RunnX/bpva_calendar_docs/user/sign-in.md

 A: Each account is separate.
 Use one account consistently for your BPVA data.

 **Q: What if I don't have a Google account?**
-A: Create free Gmail account at gmail.com, or use guest mode for calendar-only access.
+A: Create free Gmail account at gmail.com.

 **Q: Is my data safe?**
 A: Yes.
 Industry-standard OAuth2, encrypted storage, secure Firebase backend.

 **Q: Can I use app without signing in?**
-A: Guest mode allows calendar viewing only.
-Sign in required for all other features.
+A: Sign in required for all features.

 **Q: What if I forget which account I used?**
 A: Try your main Google account first.
 Contact admin if you can't remember.